Curvature at the infinity of asymptotically flat Einstein manifold: Introduction

 We then move on to discuss the renormalized volume.
 On noncompact manifolds, the total volume is often infinity.
 However, under reasonable assumptions on the geometry of the manifolds, it is often useful to compare this infinity (more precisely the growth rate) with some standard example and the difference is usually called the renormalized volume.
 It was first defined for asymptotically hyperbolic Einstein metrics by Graham \cite{graham}.
 Later, Anderson \cite{anderson} found an explicit formula for the renormalized volume in this case.
 Brendle and Chodosh \cite{brendle} defined a renormalized volume in a different setting for asymptotically hyperbolic metrics.
 For the asymptotically Euclidean (or flat) case, the renormalized volume was defined by Biquard and Hein \cite{biquard2023renormalized} for ALE Ricci-flat four-manifolds/orbifolds.
-In this case, they proved that the renormlized volume is nonpositive and established the rigidity for the equal case.
+In this case, they proved that the renormalized volume is non-positive and established the rigidity for the equal case.

-In this paper, using the coordinate above, we generalize the definition of Biquard and Hein to higher dimensions.
-First, we note that Theorem \ref{thm:main1} and Theorem \ref{thm:main2} are about the geometry of an end.
-Therefore, we may allow $M$ to be an orbifold as long as its end satisfies the assumptions.
-Both Theorem \ref{thm:main1} and Theorem \ref{thm:main2} are still valid.
-Let $x$ be the coordinate defined on $\Real^m\setminus B$ given in Theorem \ref{thm:main1}.
+In this paper, using the coordinates above, we generalize the definitions of Biquard and Hein to higher dimensions.
+First, note that Theorems \ref{thm:main1} and \ref{thm:main2} concern the geometry of an end.
+Therefore, we may extend their validity to spaces that are orbifolds rather than manifolds, provided that the end itself satisfies the assumptions.
+Specifically, we allow $M$ to be an orbifold with finitely many isolated singularities.
+At each singularity, a neighborhood is homeomorphic to the quotient of a ball in $\mathbb R^m$ by a finite subgroup of $SO(m)$ — a type of orbifold that arises naturally in the compactness theory of Einstein manifolds (see \cite{anderson, bando1990bubbling}).
+Under this extension, both Theorem \ref{thm:main1} and Theorem \ref{thm:main2} remain valid.
+Let $x$ denote the coordinate defined on $\mathbb R^m \setminus B$ as given in Theorem \ref{thm:main1}.
 Set

 The renormalized volume $\mathcal V$ is defined to be the limit

 Following the discussions of \cite{biquard2023renormalized}, we have \begin{thm} Let $(M,g)$ be $m$-dimensional ALE Ricci-flat manifold/orbifold such that the assumptions of Theorem \ref{thm:main1} hold for its end $\Omega$.
 Using the above notations, the limit in \eqref{eqn:v} exists and is independent of the choice of the coordinate that satisfies the assumptions of Theorem \ref{thm:main2}.
 Moreover, $\mathcal V\leq 0$.
 The equality holds if and only if $(M,g)$ is $\Real^m/\Gamma$. \end{thm}